devplayer0/fyp/presentation/slides.md

 are two important aspects, for example.
 If a program can sort an array correctly but runs in O(n^3) time, it's not much use.

-While the instant feedback of a functional autograding system is useful...
+While the instant feedback of a functional autograding system is useful, a purely success / failure result isn't a huge help to student learning.
+Providing more detailed information on _how_ a student's work was graded the way it was could be very helpful and encourage them to improve their work.

 ---